ritacvn/hermes/README.md

 ## What's Provided
 This project has already provided the networking code that uses the [Apollo iOS client](https://github.com/apollographql/apollo-ios) to fetch data from the GitHub GraphQL API.

-Dependencies are managed with [Swift Package Manager](https://developer.apple.com/documentation/swift_packages).

 There are two conformances to the `GraphQLClient` protocol: `ApolloClient` and `MockGraphQLClient`.

 `ApolloClient` is the type provided by **Apollo-iOS** and is to be used at runtime.
 There is the static `shared` extension for getting a ready-made instance.

 `MockGraphQLClient` is a client for returning mocked data in unit tests.

-All `GraphQLClient` conforms have the following method for searching repositories:
+All `GraphQLClient` conformances have the following method for searching repositories:

 ```swift
 @discardableResult